furnstahl/Physics-8820/LectureNotes/content/Why_Bayes_is_better/lecture_11.md

         e^{-i\omega z} e^{i\omega x} e^{i\omega y}
     $$ (add_2)

+    We choose the Fourier representation of the delta function because the dependence on $x$ and $y$ *factorizes*.
+That is, the dependence appears as a product of a function of $x$ times a function of $y$.

     :::

 * Now we can substitute the result for $p(z|x,y)$ into the final expression for $p(z)$ and observe that the integrals *factorize*.
 Note: at this stage we have used independence of $X$ and $Y$ but we haven't used that they are Gaussian distributed.